Patterns I See In Complex, Sensitive Kids

 Understanding where the body is starting from can help prevent unnecessary setbacks and guide a more thoughtful approach.

-This Is Where the Phoenix Clinical Path Assessment Begins
+This Is Where the Phoenix Root Cause Mapping comes in.

 • their child’s symptom patterns